-The purpose of this policy is to demonstrate the strong commitment of Catholic Ladies' College to the care, safety and wellbeing of all students at our College.
-It provides an outline of the policies, procedures, actions and strategies that will be implemented to ensure that a child safe culture is championed and modelled at all levels of the College, to keep students safe from harm, including all forms of abuse in our school environment, on campus, online and in other locations provided by the College.
-The College's Child Safe Policy has been approved and endorsed by the College Board and is regularly reviewed by the Board.
+The purpose of this policy is to demonstrate the strong commitment of the College to the care, safety and wellbeing of all students.
+It provides an outline of the policies, procedures, actions and strategies that will be implemented to ensure that a child safety and wellbeing culture is championed and modelled at all levels of the College, to keep students safe from harm, including all forms of abuse in our school environment, on campus, online and in other locations provided by the College.
+The College's Child Safety and Wellbeing Policy has been approved by the College Board and is reviewed on a scheduled basis or as required by the Board.

-This policy takes into account relevant legislative requirements within the state of Victoria, including the specific requirements of the Child Safe Standards as set out in Ministerial Order No. 1359: Implementing Child Safe Standards - Managing the Risk of Child Abuse in Schools and Boarding Premises.
+This policy takes into account relevant legislative requirements within the state of Victoria, including the specific requirements of the Child Safe Standards as set out in Ministerial Order 1359: Implementing Child Safe Standards - Managing the Risk of Child Abuse in Schools and Boarding Premises

 The eleven minimum standards are: